Zymbit-Docs/docs/content/bootware-one-two/getting-started/_index.md

 #### Use the Bootware `zbcli update-config` to Configure your System

 Bootware includes a tool to help configure your system called `zbcli update-config`. `zbcli update-config` is meant to setup your device environment to load a zi image from a configured endpoint and the update policies for how to apply those updates.
 More information on `zbcli update-config` can be found [here](../zbcli/update-config).
 Navigate through the menus with up and down arrows.
 Use ENTER to make a choice.
-Each Configure option will display the choice options with explanations.
+Each Configure option will display the available options with explanations.

-We are going to configure with A/B partitioning to have a stable backup partition for fallback.
-To start `zbcli update-config`,
+We are going to configure with A/B partitioning and UPDATE the BACKUP, leaving the A partition as the stable partition for fallback.

 ```
 $ sudo zbcli update-config